Gigabit Ethernet technology also works on the Ethernet framework. But it is immensely faster than conventional Fast Ethernet.

 Anyone who uses Ethernet will be aware of the traditional Ethernet technology using copper wires to connect devices.
 It functions very efficiently in both local area networks as well as in wide area networks.

-Initially, when the technology came into the scene, it did take much time to replace the Token-Ring networking setup of IBM.
+Initially, when the technology came onto the scene, it took much time to replace the Token-Ring networking setup of IBM.
 The primary reason behind the quick acceptance of this technology was its cost.
 It offered an easy and cost-effective alternative to Token-ring technology.

 The Gigabit Ethernet is the extension of the same fast Ethernet technology, which offers data transmission at a billion bits per second.

-Today, many enterprises and organizations use Gigabit ethernet as a backbone of their network setups.
+Today, many enterprises and organizations use Gigabit ethernet as the backbone of their network setups.
 Backbone means an extensive support transmission line that carries data to smaller connecting lines.

 In smaller networks, a backbone line connects LAN to WAN.
 Likewise, in large enterprise-level networks, a backbone line connects local networks to switching exchanges.